Last Year: 648 crash deaths occurred on Arkansas roads.*

 Drivers can choose to drive sober, get plenty of rest and pay attention.

 Impaired drivers risk injuring or killing themselves and their passengers.
 They also expose everyone on the road to unnecessary risks.
 The best defense against impaired drivers is wearing a seat belt.
-AHSO's newest social norming campaign is 'Cell Down Buckle Up!'
+One of AHSO's newest social norming message is 'Four Ds of Impaired Driving!'

 Impairment is a diminished ability to drive, which can be caused by